-2 Letter submitted by NCVHS to HHS on June 30, 2023: https://ncvhs.hhs.gov/wp-content/uploads/2023/07/Recommendation-Letter-Updated-and-New-CAQH-CORE-Operating-Rules-June-30-2023_Redacted-508.pdf.
+2 Letter submitted by NCVHS to HHS on June 30, 2023: https://ncvhs.hhs.gov/wp-content/uploads/2023/07/Recommendation-Letter-Updated-and-New-CAQH-CORE-Operating-Rules-June-30-2023 Redacted-508.pdf.

-CAQH Committee on Operating Rules for Information Exchange (CORE) Attributed Patient Roster (X12 005010X318 834) Infrastructure Rule [VERSION PENDING]

-extensive environmental scan to understand how known barriers to the adoption of VBP have evolved and what new areas have emerged since the foundational work completed in 2018.
-These findings, detailed in the report Unifying Value: Industry Opportunities to Streamline Value-based Payment Data Exchange, confirmed the relevance and influence of the operational areas identified in the 2018 - including patient attribution - and highlighted new challenges associated, including:

-- Incorporation of methodologies to promote health equity and - Growing administrative complexity of value-based payment models.

-In 2023, CORE convened a Value-based Payment Subgroup to evaluate these opportunities further and assess the need for new or updated operating rules to de-burden and streamline the administration of VBP.
-Among the topics considered were updates to existing Attributed Patient Roster Operating Rules to incorporate socio-demographic information that can be leveraged by providers to sensitively and proactively address health inequities in their attributed patient populations.

-2 Issues to be Addressed and Business Requirement Justification
+- 41 adoption by NCVHS.
+The Single Patient Attribution Rule is the foundation of which this rule builds upon. - 42 In 2022, in recognition of the changing contexts in which VBP is implemented, CORE conducted an - 43 extensive environmental scan to understand how known barriers to the adoption of VBP have - 44 evolved and what new areas have emerged since the foundational work completed in 2018.
+These - 45 findings, detailed in the report, Unifying Value: Industry Opportunities to Streamline Value-based - 46 Payment Data Exchange, confirmed the relevance and influence of the operational areas identified in - 47 the 2018 including patient attribution and highlighted new challenges associated, including: - Incorporation of methodologies to promote health equity and - Growing administrative complexity of value-based payment models. - 50 In 2023, CORE convened a Value-based Payment Subgroup to evaluate these opportunities further and - assess the need for new or updated operating rules to de-burden and streamline the administration of - VBP.
+Among the topics considered were updates to existing Attributed Patient Roster Operating Rules to - 53 incorporate socio-demographic information that can be leveraged by providers to sensitively and - 54 proactively address health inequities in their attributed patient populations. - 2.
+Issues to be Addressed and Business Requirement Justification

-2.1 Problem Space
+2.1.
+Problem Space

-In VBP models, Participants3 are rewarded with incentive payments or penalized for the quality of patient care delivered to a specific population.
-These models look to support the quintuple aim: better care for individuals, better health for populations and a lower cost to health care while supporting provider well-being and advancing health equity.

-A process called "attribution" matches individual patients in a population with providers.
-Attribution ultimately determines the patients for which a VBP Entity or Participant is responsible within a population.
-Attribution also serves as a basis for the analytic platforms that are used by VBP Entities and Participants to administer programs and monitor performance.
-Clear attribution information is essential to tie patient-specific details to model-specific metrics, such as: total costs of care, outcomes and distribution of shared savings/shared risk.

-Providers participating in CORE research consistently identify attribution as an important opportunity area for improvement in the administration of VBP models.
-Providers are inhibited by the "black box" methodologies used by health plans to carry-out patient attribution, leading to confusion in how or why a patient has been assigned to them - particularly if a prior relationship is limited or non-existent.
-Though the VBP Entities who execute and administer contracts may have some insight into specific attribution methodologies, it is uncommon for this information to trickle down into provider-facing settings.
-As a result, providers feel that they are not receiving the data necessary to succeed in value-based payment models and proactively manage these patients' health, which ultimately impact the physicians' bottom line.
+- In VBP models, Participants3 are rewarded with incentive payments or penalized for the quality of patient care delivered to a specific population.
+These models look to support the quintuple aim: better care for individuals, better health for populations and a lower cost to health care while supporting provider wellbeing and advancing health equity. - A process called "attribution" matches individual patients in a population with providers.
+Attribution ultimately determines the patients for which a VBP Entity or Participant is responsible within a population. - Attribution also serves as a basis for the analytic platforms that are used by VBP Entities and Participants - to administer programs and monitor performance.
+Clear attribution information is essential to tie patient- - 65 specific details to model-specific metrics, such as total costs of care, outcomes, and distribution of shared - 66 savings/shared risk. - 67 Providers participating in CORE research consistently identify attribution as an important opportunity area - for improvement in the administration of VBP models.
+Providers are inhibited by the "black box" - 69 methodologies used by health plans to carry-out patient attribution, leading to confusion in how or why a - 70 patient has been assigned to them particularly if a prior relationship is limited or non-existent.
+Though - 71 the VBP Entities who execute and administer contracts may have some insight into specific attribution - 72 methodologies, it is uncommon for this information to trickle down into provider-facing settings.
+As a - 73 result, providers feel that they are not receiving the data necessary to succeed in value-based payment - 74 models and proactively manage these patients' health, which ultimately impact the physicians' bottom - 75 line